Vegetables are essential to your dog’s diet.

-Choose the same quality of veggies that you’d serve your family, using them to supplement your pet’s regular diet of high-protein dog food.
+Choose the same quality of veggies that you’d serve your family, using them to supplement your pet’s regular diet.

 Getting Your Dog to Eat Vegetables

-The easiest way to get your dog to eat vegetables (and love them) is to trick him and mask the veggies.
+The easiest way to get your dog to eat vegetables (and love them) is to trick the dog and mask those veggies.